Fast validation first (1-2 min)

 if: needs.check-changes.outputs.backend-changed == 'true'

-runs-on: ubuntu-latest-4-cores
+runs-on: ubuntu-latest-4-cores # CPU intensive

-- name: Send failure notification
+- name: Failure notification

 if: failure()